GameBear64/ThunderDB/Readme.md

 ---
 #### .dec()
-Decreaces target property by one.
+Decreases the target property by one.

 **Example:**
 ```js